metacommunities/metacommunities/analysis/idea_log.md

 ## Mon 19 Dec 2016 11:28:46 GMT
 - news accounts of  Github losing millions see [@Newcomer_2016] -- the de-centralised workforce is costing too much!
 Billboards going up in SF.
 Also the rise of the competitors -- gitlab, bitbucket -- more focused on corporate;
 - also GoogleComputer has announced all the stackoverflow data is now on GoogleBigQuery

+## Tue 21 Mar 2017 09:07:53 GMT
+- the paper by Straub --should read that, and re-connect to the question of 'what is a file'.
+See Harper on this;
+- The SHA-1 collision Shattered affects many aspects of git -- https://shattered.io/
+- recent articles in science and nature on scientific software and code reviews -- could look at Github from that angle.